shinboram-90/super-duper-app/README.md

 - MySQL

 ## Installation
-Ensure that you have React, Node and Mysql already installed on your machine Cloner super-duper-app
+Ensure that you have React, Node and Mysql already installed on your machine.

+🚀 Clone super-duper-app
 ```bash
 cd server
 npm install